WA electricity rebates and incentives 2026: complete guide

 - Calculate potential savings.

-Last updated: March 2026.
-Rebate values and program availability change over time — always confirm the current figures directly with providers and government agencies.
+Last updated: July 2026.
+Rebate values and program availability change over time.
+Always confirm the current figures directly with providers and government agencies.

 Want your own numbers?
 Check your rebate eligibility → to see every WA rebate you qualify for, then calculate your net cost → after incentives.